-- under this Act to do so in accordance with the local government principles; and - (b) any action that is taken under this Act to be taken in a way that - - i. is consistent with the local government principles; and - provides results that are consistent with the local government principles, in as far as the results are within the control of the person who is taking the action.
+- (b) any action that is taken under this Act to be taken in a way that - i. is consistent with the local government principles; and - ii. provides results that are consistent with the local government principles, in as far as the results are within the control of the person who is taking the action.